teaminkling/base/CODE_OF_CONDUCT.md

 ## Scope

-If you are representing the project or its community, we expect you to follow by the Code of Conduct.
+If you are representing the project or its community, we expect you to follow the Code of Conduct.
 The scope of the Code may also be extended to verifiable public interactions and/or personal interactions if they cannot be resolved internally.